MarkJelic/TEC-1G/Coding/Readme.md

 ## Pick Your Poison

 ### Windows
 One day I'll get around to writing this bit, but I don't use Windows any more, so hopefully you can work it out or someone will do a PR and update this section.
 The VS Code part should be easy, as should CoolTerm.
-The tricky one might be installing ASM80 as a command line application, but I'm sure Google/ChatGPT/YouTube can point you in the right direction.
+The tricky one might be installing ASM80 as a command line application, but I'm sure Google/Grok/YouTube can point you in the right direction.
+Take a look at the instructions below for Mac or Linux and they will be similar.

 ### Linux
 *Code Editor*<br>